 Reports and briefing papers from SHAAP.

-SHAAP's advice for heavy drinkers who are planning to cut back or stop drinking in the context of COVID-19.
+Read SHAAP's updated guidance for heavy drinkers who are planning to cut back or stop drinking, both in the context of COVID-19 and beyond.

-SHAAP has today issued new recommendations for services supporting people with alcohol-related problems, including ADPs, Commissioners, Alcohol Service Managers, Community Services and Mutual Aid and Support Groups, to enable them to reduce risks and ensure continued support in the COVID-19 context.
+SHAAP has updated its recommendations for services supporting people with alcohol-related problems, including ADPs, Commissioners, Alcohol Service Managers, Community Services and Mutual Aid and Support Groups, to enable them to reduce risks and ensure continued support in the COVID-19 context.

 SHAAP surveyed the Health Boards in Scotland to ask if they were aware of the Guidance for Good Practice in relation to Alcohol-related Liver Disease, and if so what actions they were taking in relation to its recommendations.